abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

 3. Let's start by asking chat _"Where can I see my project's issues?"_.
 You can also ask chat any GitLab related or coding questions.
 Feel free to use chat as an assistance tool for the rest of the workshop.

+  > Duo Chat can also be used to write docs for your code, summarise open issues/epics/etc, and more.

 # Step 4: Create at least 4 labels

 1. Use the left hand navigation menu to click through **Manage** > **Labels**